ZhenhuaShi/CDR-FRDpA/README.md

 run [demoRP.m](https://github.com/ZhenhuaShi/CDR-FCM-RDpA/blob/main/demoRP.m) to reproduce the results on the Estate-costs dataset of Fig.8 in the paper.

 We also provide a [sugfis_mbgd_app.mlapp](https://github.com/ZhenhuaShi/CDR-FCM-RDpA/blob/main/sugfis_mbgd_app.mlapp) for simple test.
-Some examples are given below:
+Some examples are given as below:

 ## FCM-RDpA
 <div align=center><img src="https://github.com/ZhenhuaShi/CDR-FCM-RDpA/blob/main/FCM-RDpA.PNG"/></div>